Objectives

 Van decals

-After a given project is printed, installers travel around town with their equipment to bring graphics to their intended environments.
+After a given project is printed by EclipseCorp, installers bring the graphics to their intended environments.
 Designing the van decals presented the greatest opportunity for error due to the unique shape.
 I took many measurements to redraw the faces of the vehicle in Illustrator to ensure graphics wouldn't be unintentionally cropped by windows, tires, and various seams.
-Designing graphics to a specification this large is easiest by setting the file to 1/10 scale measurements, then making the printer aware of this.

 Mailer